kongware/ftor/README.md

 * avoid magic and false simplicity
 * reject micro optimizations and performance as an end in itself
 * reify effects into first class values
-* model data by disjunctions instead of conjunctions
+* model data by dis- instead of conjunctions
 * consider point free as a side effect of declarative programming
 * follow algebraic laws, instead of just make stuff up